Compare plans fitting your coverage needs

 This list will provide you with some guidance on what will be involved in applying for OPT.
 However, we cannot stress enough how important it is to begin discussions about how to apply for OPT with your international student advisor or someone in the international student office as early as possible.
 You will need their help!
 You cannot apply for OPT without the DSO-approved OPT I-20, so be sure to involve them, even if you think you understand the application process.

-If you are planning on going on OPT status, or if you are currently on OPT without insurance, you can enroll in our international student health insurance plan below.
+If you are planning on participating in OPT, or if you are currently on OPT without insurance, you can enroll in our international student health insurance plan below.

 plan icon